thisdotrob/cashflow/README.md

-To start developing, install the dependencies with `npm i`, then start a shadow-cljs server process with `npm run shadow-start`.

-The following environment variables must be set:
+To start developing, the following environment variables must be set:
 - STARLING_TOKEN
 - AMEX_USERNAME
 - AMEX_PASSWORD

-First scrape the amex transactions using `npm run amex-scrape` until you see "Finished!".

-Save a list of recurring transactions in the following format in `recurring.json`.
+Save a list of recurring transactions in the following format in `user_data/recurring.json`.
 ```
 [
   {